CircuitVerse/Blog/content/posts/DevjitChoudhury_GSoC22_Phase1_Report.md

     |____ i18n.ts (for configurations)
 ```

-I imported the en.json and hi.json localization files from the previous year GSoC project of Internationalization.
+I imported the en.json and hi.json localization files from the previous year's GSoC project of Internationalization.
-I did the Localization of the Navbar, Elements Panel and Properties Panel.
+I did the Localization of the Navbar, Elements Panel, and Properties Panel.

 |                                Localization of Elements Panel                                 |                              Localization of Navbar                              |
 | :-------------------------------------------------------------------------------------------: | :------------------------------------------------------------------------------: |